-RTS has an Advisory Committee appointed by the Board of Commissioners.
-User agencies include the Department of Social Service, Health Department, Parks and Recreation, City of Salisbury Transit, The Adult Day Care Center, Mental Health Agency, Vocational Opportunities, County Manager and Finance Director.
-The County Finance Director serves as the Treasure.
+RTS has an Advisory Committee of between six to nine members appointed by the Board of Commissioners.
+User agencies include the Department of Social Service, Health Department, Parks and Recreation, Adult Day Care Center, Senior Center and Rowan Vocational Opportunities.
+There are also four at large member positions.